Global Trade in Fakes

 Based on publicly available information from organisational websites and reports · 2026

 React's 130+ country footprint is unmatched among specialist anti-counterfeiting NGOs — only INTERPOL and ICC BASCAP approach comparable geographic coverage, but with fundamentally different mandates.
 React operates as a direct enforcement partner, not a policy or trade body.
-This operational depth is its core differentiator.
+This operational depth — built over 30+ years since 1991 — is its core differentiator.

 Enforcement Challenge — Complexity by Channel